 Edward nodded, but Jasper was silent.
-The emotions emitting from Matt's pack was less than friendly.
+The emotions emitting from Matt's pack were less than friendly.
 She didn't need to be an empath to feel it.

 "Hi," Leah answered Jacob, but her eyes found Matt.

 "Hi, Peaches," Matt said.
 His body stiffened as he eyed the two vamps cautiously.
-She moved next to Jacob, and she saw Matt's shoulders relax a bit.
+She moved next to Jacob, and she saw Matt's shoulders relax.
 It seemed he wasn't comfortable with her being so close to them until he knew they weren't a threat.